 I think it’s just one of those things like putting on your shoes every day.
 You do it all the time but never think to tell anyone about it.
 Well, this rustic stew is as lovely as my loveliest pair of shoes and it absolutely deserves it’s turn in the spotlight so here we go!

-There are so many methods out there for creating beef stew but I believe it’s important to start at the beginning and learn to make a classic beef stew the old-fashioned way.
-Cooked slowly in one pot on the stove until the sauce is rich and thick and the beef and veggies are fork tender.
+There are so many methods out there for creating beef stew but I believe it’s important to start at the beginning.
+This classic beef stew recipe is made the old-fashioned way, cooked slowly in one pot on the stove until the sauce is rich and thick and the beef and veggies are fork tender.

 The ingredients are the usual suspects – beef chuck roast, baby potatoes, celery, carrots, frozen peas, onion, garlic, and a little fresh Italian parsley.
-You’ll also need a few dry seasonings (detailed below).
+You’ll also need an assortment of dry seasonings (detailed below).

 Pick up the beef chuck packaged as “beef for stew” to save yourself the time and effort of trimming and cutting up a whole roast.
 I still find I need to cut some of the larger pieces down to be bite-sized, but let the butchers do the hard part.